Gaz1676/GymApp/README.md

   ==========================
 ***
 ### Assessments
-- _Periodically tracks assessments on individual Members_
+- _Periodically tracks assessments of the Member_

-- _Captures essential measurements at a given date of the Members_
+- _Captures essential measurements at a given date of the Member_

 - _Generates analytics on the status of the Member after a given assessment_

-- _Analytics are Members bmi, bmiCategory, ideal body weight and the trend of assesments_
+- _Analytics are the Members BMI, BMICategory, ideal body weight and the trend of assessments_

-- _Members can delete individual assessments as well as update their profiles_
+- _The Member can delete individual assessments as well as update their profiles_

-- _Members may book an assessment with a Trainer of their choice(assuming the Trainer is free at that time)_
+- _The Member may book an assessment with a Trainer of their choice(assuming the Trainer is free at that time)_

-### Scheduled Classes
+### Gym Classes
-- _Enable Members to view and search the scheduled classes created by the Trainers_
+- _Enable Members to view the Classes created by the Trainers_

-- _Members can enrol in the scheduled classes on a specific dates_
+- _The Member can enrol into the Classes on a specific dates_

-- _Members can enrol in	all classes in the suite designed by the Trainers_
+- _The Member can enrol in all Workouts in the Classes designed by the Trainers_

-- _Members enrolment in	classes	is subject to available	spaces_
+- _The Members enrolment into Classes/Workouts is subject to available spaces_

-- _Members can also un-enrol from these classes too_
+- _Members can also un-enrol from these Classes/Workouts too_

 ### Members Goals/Targets
 - _Members can set goals for themselves_